 2. Project Planning

 The goal of the project planning phase is the creation of the project plan, a comprehensive project document that explains in great detail how the project will be executed.
 Here’s a quick overview of the most important sections of a project plan.

-Project managers often lay out their project plan using a Gantt chart software, which provides a visual representation of the entire project schedule and project scope.
+Project managers often lay out their project plan using Gantt chart software, which provides a visual representation of the entire project schedule and project scope.
 Some Gantt charts automatically identify critical path activities.

 3. Project Execution